Do you feel braver online than in real life?

 People who abuse try to control young people by flattering them and giving lots of attention.
 If you don’t do what they want they take it away or suddenly become very nasty.
 You don't have to do anything you’re not comfortable with.

-Some people who abuse pretend to be a boy or a girl around your age and claim their webcam is broken so you can’t see them.
-Never webcam with a stranger with a broken webcam and remember - it’s easy to record and fake a webcam feed.
+Some people who abuse pretend to be a boy or a girl around your age and claim their camera is broken so you can’t see them.
+Never video chat with a stranger with a broken camera and remember - it’s easy to record and fake a video chat feed.

 5 steps to safer chat